AngerSolutions/angersolutions.github.io/rules/readme.md

     - "I barely raised my voice ..."
     - "I only got a little upset ..."
     - "I did better than I usually do ..."
+    - "It was just one little mistake ..."

 * ***JUSTIFYING:***
     - "I'd already tried being patient with them ..."